-The following matters are considered exempt information as they relates to the financial or business affairs of any particular person (including the authority holding that information) and personal sensitive information relating to members of staff.
+The following is exempt information as it relates to the financial or business affairs of any particular person (including the authority holding that information) and personal sensitive information relating to members of staff.

-13. Proposed Budget 2023/24: Staff Salaries Information Staff salaries report for 2023/24.
+14. Proposed Budget 2023/24: Staff Salaries

+Consider the salaries report for 2023/24.